INTERVIEW WITH HOLGER CZUKAY OF CAN.

 Monster Movie had been recorded in Schloss Nörvenich, a 14th-century castle in North Rhine-Westphalia.
 Can recorded Monster Movie between 1968-69.
 It was the released in August 1969.
 This marked the debut of Can.
 Their career started as they meant to go on, creating a groundbreaking, genre-melting fusion of blues, free jazz, psychedelia, rock and world music.
 Monster Movies has a Velvet Underground influence.
 It’s as if Can have been inspired by Velvet Underground, but pushed musical boundaries to their limits.

 Throughout Monster Movie, Can improvised, innovated and experimented.
-Multilayering and editing played an important part in Monster Movie’s avant garde sound.
+Multilayering and editing played an important part in Monster Movie’s avant-garde sound.
 So did spontaneous composition, which Can pioneered.

 Spontaneous composition was hugely important in Can’s success.
 Holger remembers “that the members of Can were always ready to record.
 They didn’t take time to think.
 It was spontaneous.
 The music flowed through them and out of them.”
 Holger remembers that he was always “given the job of pressing the record button.
 This was a big responsibility as the fear was failing to record something we could never recreate.”
 In some ways, Can were an outlet for this outpouring of creativity, which gave birth to a new musical genre.

 This new musical genre was dubbed Krautrock by the British music press.
 So not only was Monster Movie the album that launched Can’s career, but saw a new musical genre, Krautrock coined.
-The founding father’s of Krautrock were Can, lead by Holger Czukay.
+The founding father’s of Krautrock was Can, lead by Holger Czukay.

 Released in 1970, Soundtracks, was Can’s sophomore album.
 Essentially, Soundtracks is a compilation of tracks Can wrote for the soundtracks to various films.
 It’s the album that marked the departure of vocalist Malcolm Mooney.
 Replacing him, was Japanese busker, Kenji Damo Suzuki.
 He features on five of the tracks, contributing percussion and vocals.
 The addition of Damo wasn’t the only change Can were making.